zoldar/notr/NEXT.md

 - [ ] toolbar with trash icon that appears only on focus
 - [x] more seamless editing either by a dedicated contenteditable logic or an embedded editor - using https://prosemirror.net/docs/guide/
-- [ ] more seamless add (add on escape/blur) with expand/contract behavior of the add form
+- [ ] add expand/contract behavior of the add form
 - [x] support for linebreaks in rendered content
+- [ ] notes in masonry layout
+- [ ] notes text search
 - [ ] support for links
+- [ ] better styling
+- [ ] checklists (faar)
 - [ ] support for embed rendering of links
-- [ ] checklists (faar)
 - [ ] reminders with calendar integration / own notifications (faaaaar)
 - [ ] PWA-readiness
 - [ ] Tauri based native client